infinum/frontend-handbook/JavaScript/Next-js.md

 ### Higher order components

-From react docs HOC-s are **functions which take components and returns a new component**.
+From the React documentation, Higher-Order Components (HOC) are **functions which take components and returns a new component**.
 They are used when we need to re-use some component logic.

 ### WithAuth